kurtsmurf/typing-practice/README.md

 1. caps-lock indicator
 1. "press any key to start": disabled mode for when returning from offline or starting from scratch.
 1. focus reset button on game over (make focus transitions more intuitive in general)
-1. special highlight when cursor reaches end of line (right now show nothing)
+1. special highlight when cursor reaches end of line (right now shows nothing)
 1. show mis-typed key on failure
 1. test contrast
+1. handle text too large for screen

 ## wierd ideas